tencentyun/intlcloud-documents/product/计算/无服务器云函数/最佳实践/MapReduce 方法/示例说明_intl.md

 - Two SCFs: Mapper and Reducer
 - Three COS Buckets: srcmr, middlestagebucket and destmr
 - Notification configuration on the source Bucket: Bind SCF and COS Bucket to the notification configuration of the Bucket, and add a new option to identify the type of the event to be triggered by COS (file creation/deletion) and the name of the function to be called.
-For more information about COS notification features, please see the API [PutBucketNotification](https://cloud.tencent.com/document/product/436/8588).

 This tutorial is divided into two parts: